-The good thing about metals (and steel in particular) is that once they are heated, they can be reshaped, given an edge and more, despite whatever form they previously took.
-Even smaller but thick steel can be pounded down to a wider, flatter knife shape with enough work.
+The good thing about metals (and steel in particular) is that despite whatever form they previously took once they are heated, they can be reshaped, given an edge and more.
+Smaller but thick steel can be pounded down to a wider, flatter knife shape with enough work.
 This means that a surprising number of “scrap” metals can be used for knife forging – and bring their stories along with them.

 What Makes a Metal Good for Knife Making?